amffej/quickchat/README.md

 ## Objective

-The goal if this project was to build an online messaging service using Flask.
+The goal of this project was to build an online messaging service using Flask.
 The application was to be designed similar in spirit such as Slack.
-The users should have the ability to sing into the site with a display name, create channels to communicate in, as well as see existing channels.
+The users should have the ability to sign into the site with a display name, create channels to communicate in, as well as see existing channels.
 Once the user selects a channel, they should be able to see previous messages within that channel as well as send and receive messages with other users in the channel in real time.

 ### File Structure